 - It is normal for your baby to seem more irritable for the first 2 to 3 days of wearing the harness.

 - The Pavlik harness is a useful treatment until your baby is about 6 months old and wants to turn over or crawl.
-As long as your baby is in the harness correctly and the legs stay apart, your baby may be as active as he or she wants.
+As long as your baby is in the harness correctly and the legs stay apart, your baby may be as active as they want.

-- When you carry your baby, hold him or her so the legs remain apart.
+- When you carry your baby, hold them so the legs remain apart.